tunapanda/swagmap/BACKLOG.md

   * Add the function `setXApiEndpoint(url, username, password)` to the model.
 This function should just store the information.
   * Add the function `loadXApiData()` to the model.
 This function should look at the `object` for each `SwagItemModel` and make relevant calls to the xAPI backend.
-It should then look at the replies for those calls and make relevant updates to the `SwagItemModel`s.
-The the process is complete, the model should dispatch an `update` event.
+It should then take the replies and call the `handleXApiStatement` function to update the model.
+When the process is complete, the model should dispatch an `update` event.
-  * These function will rely on the `handleXApiStatement` above.
   * Make relevant tests for these functions.

 * Add a label to the swagifacts.